gravitational/gravity/docs/6.x/pack.md

       # Supported operating systems, name should match "ID" from /etc/os-release
       os:
         - name: centos
-          versions:
+          versions: ["7"]
-            - "7"

         - name: rhel
-          versions:
+          versions: ["7.2", "7.3"]

-            - "7.2"
+      # This section allows to run custom pre-flight checks on a node before
+      # allowing cluster installation to continue (scripts must return 0 for success)
+      # Stdout/stderr output from pre-flight check scripts will be mirrored in
+      # the installation log.
+      customChecks:
-            - "7.3"
+        - description: Custom check
+          script: |
+              #!/bin/bash
+              # inline script goes here

+        - description: Custom checks defined in external file
+          script: file://checks.sh

       volumes:
-        # This directive tells the installer to ensure that /var/lib/logs directory
+        # This setting tells the installer to ensure that /var/lib/logs directory
-        # exists created with 512GB of space:
+        # exists and offers at least 512GB of space:
         - path: /var/lib/logs
           capacity: "512GB"

+        # A volume defined like this allows to address variations of different
+        # filesystem layouts in Linux distributions (note skipIfMissing attribute)
+        - path: /path/to/centos/file
+          name: centos-specific-library
+          targetPath: /path/to/container
+          skipIfMissing: true

+        # This example shows how to mount volumes into containers using a shell
+        # file pattern:
+        - name: wildcard-volume
+          path: /path/to/dir-???
+          targetPath: /path/inside/container/dir-???

-        # This directive tells the installer to request an external mount for /var/lib/data
+        # This setting tells the installer to request an external mount for /var/lib/data
+        # and mount it as /var/lib/data into containers as well
         - name: app-data
           path: /var/lib/data
           targetPath: /var/lib/data